TimeLineAnnotator/desktop/README.md

 ## How to contribute

-Read the CONTRIBUTING.md file at the root directory.
+Read the CONTRIBUTING.md file in the root directory.

 ## License